hamlibdk/HAMLIB-SDK/README.md

 **Step 2c: Update the  MSYS2 Environment**

+Note: As of [JTSDK64-Base-3.2.2][] these steps are now already performed for you.
+It is still recommended that you go through these steps just in case any dependencies have changed.

 - If the MSYS2 Window closes reopen it within the **JTSDK64-Setup** environment with **msys2**

 - Back at menu, select **3.
 Install Hamlib Dependencies** to deploy the tools and libraries needed to build Hamlib.

-- (Optional) Select ** 4.
+- When Option 3 has completed, Select ** 4.
 Install msys64 GNU Compilers ** so that a msys64 POSIX-compliant build environment can be launched.

 **Step 2d: Basic Deployment Complete**